 On Stock Titan, the EverQuote SEC filings page combines real-time updates from EDGAR with AI-powered summaries to help users interpret key elements of these documents.
 Investors can use this page to quickly understand the implications of EverQuote’s 10-K and 10-Q disclosures, material 8-K events such as the revolving credit facility and share repurchase program, and insider-related filings like Form 4, while AI-generated explanations highlight important terms, covenants, and risk factors in accessible language.

-According to a footnote, the sale was executed under a Rule 10b5-1 trading plan that he adopted on May 16, 2025, indicating the trade was pre-planned rather than a discretionary market-timing decision.
+The sale was effected under a pre-arranged Rule 10b5-1 trading plan adopted by the reporting person on August 11, 2025, indicating the trade was scheduled in advance rather than timed discretionarily.